 – the onboarding process, etc.

 A quick tip for the developers: do not hesitate to ask for Postman collections as a support for the implementation.

 The documentation also explains the different additional services provided with the solution, such as the personalisation, the possible integrations or the data processing.

 Apart from the technical documentation, which provides theoretical knowledge, you can access a non-personalised test account of the solution.
 This account allows you to have a vision on the practicality of the tool, in addition to the theoretical information.

 In order to achieve this, you simply have to provide a group of authentics and fraudulent documents that will be verified by the tool.
 You will thereby have a concrete vision of the solution and obtain the fraud detection ratio and the rate of document information extraction.
 They both enable the measure of the service reliability and performance.

 In this way, you possess all the technical information necessary to refine and adapt your demand, allowing you to take the next step.

-3. POC (Proof Of Concepts) integration and the test phase
+POC (Proof Of Concept) integration and Test phase

 Once the test phase is done, and the results are in coherence with your expectations, it is now time to integrate the final solution into your applications.